Ozarks Electric Net Metering Procedures

-Member must submit the Preliminary Interconnection Application (PDF), one-line diagram, specifications from the manufacturer and the projected hourly first year solar generation for Ozarks Electric’s approval prior to the installation.
+Member must submit the Preliminary Interconnection Application (PDF), one-line diagram, specifications from the manufacturer and the projected hourly first year solar generation (8760 report) for Ozarks Electric’s approval prior to the installation.
 Please contact the Manager of Energy Services at 800-521-6144, for more information.

 Does Ozarks Electric pay for excess generation?